Silver Appleyard: Characteristics

+The Silver Appleyard is a compact duck of medium length, with a broad and rounded body carried at some 20 degree to the horizontal.
+The bill is broad and of medium length; it is yellow with a dark bean, somewhat more greenish in the drake than in the duck.
+The legs are yellow, the eyes hazel.
+The plumage is closely similar to that of the Rouen Clair, but with pigmentation of the head and body reduced by the action of the restricted mallard gene.

+Body weights are in the range 3.2 to 3.6 kg for ducks, 3.6 to 4.1 kg for drakes.

 Use

 The Silver Appleyard was created as a dual-purpose breed, reared both for meat and for eggs.
 Birds for the table may reach a weight of 3 kg at nine weeks; ducks are good layers of white eggs, and may lay some 200–270 per year.
-They are also kept for showing.
+The birds are also kept for showing.